 Project1917 is led by journalist, writer and historian Mikhail Zygar, author of the recently-published All the Kremlin’s Men and former Chief Executive of Television Channel Dozhd.
 Zygar has assembled a group of 40 young historians (students, researchers, journalists) to carry out archival research to find evocative and original material relating to this pivotal moment in world history.

-Project1917 commenced in November this year in Moscow and will run until January 2018.
-An English-language page www.project1917.com will be launched in early 2017, with a party at Pushkin House in February.
+The Russian version of Project1917 commenced in November 2016 in Moscow and will run until January 2018.
+With the support of Pushkin House, an English-language Facebook page and website www.project1917.com was launched in February 2017, with a party at Pushkin House.

 Throughout 2017, Pushkin House will be holding a series of events in connection with Project1917: lectures, film screenings, exhibitions and performances: programme to be announced.